-Though the phrase has gained an unhealthy cult following among the stoics, the phrase Memento Mori has its origins in the Ancient Roman empire.
+Though the phrase has gained an unhealthy cult following among the stoics, the phrase Memento Mori originates in the Ancient Roman Empire.

 After successful conquests, Roman generals would parade the street in a chariot, cheered on by onlookers.
 Such treatment, it was expected, would make the hero feel like a god.
 And for this, the Romans had a plan.

-The goal was to help the hero remember his mortality so that he doesn’t begin to think of himself to be above those that fell by his hand.
+The goal was to help the hero remember his mortality so that he doesn’t begin to think of himself to be above those who fell by his hand.

 The Paradox of Time

 Time is finite.
 We all know we won’t be here forever.
 We don’t acknowledge this fact, but we know it deep down.
-What is interesting is that we often do not relate with time as those aware of its value.
+Interestingly, we often do not relate with time as those aware of its value.
 And that there is the paradox of time.
-That we are aware of its incredible value but by an act of our will constantly live in a way that shows utter disregard for that awareness.
+We are aware of its incredible value but by an act of our will constantly live in a way that shows utter disregard for that awareness.

 While delivering his 2005 commencement speech at Stanford University, Steve Jobs captured the sentiment perfectly.